opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_images.rst

 Sourcing media files with an archive file
 -----------------------------------------

-This method consists of building an archive file (see :ref:`Supported compressed file formats<supportedcompressedformats>`) with the media files and then importing it into the platform.
+This method consists of building an archive file with the media files and then importing it into the platform.

+For more information about the compressed file formats supported, see :ref:`supportedcompressedformats`.

 Step 1: Building the archive file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~